 After the Exam

-- The doctor will decide if any further tests or treatments are needed.
+- Your health care provider will decide if any more tests or treatments are needed.

-- If you are given a prescription, take the medicine as prescribed until it is all gone, even though you may feel better.
+- If you are prescribed antibiotic medicine, take it until all of it is gone, even if you feel better.

-- You may have some light spotting after the exam.
+- You may have some light spotting (bleeding) after the exam.

-If you need a doctor for your child, call the Nationwide Children’s Hospital Referral and Information Line at (614) 722-KIDS.
-If you have any questions, be sure to ask your doctor or nurse.
+If your child needs a provider, call the Nationwide Children’s Hospital Referral and Information Line at (614) 722-6200.